Fostering an inclusive company culture

 Employee resource groups (ERGs) provide participants with opportunities to connect around a common goal, networking with colleagues who they may not have otherwise had the chance to meet through their work.
 ERGs also provide opportunities for self–development, and as participants achieve professional growth while working towards their goals, this contributes to Mizuho's growth as well.
 We provide active support for ERGs, viewing them as an important tool for enabling employees to spearhead their own initiatives regarding the topics that are most important to them.

 Through ERG activities, employees are able to share their knowledge and experience, learn from one another, and increase their motivation.
 Mizuho encourages these activities in order to support each employee's development and engagement.
 Our promotion of ERG activities globally and group–wide is enabling employees to make connections with colleagues in other group companies and locations and to broaden their perspectives.
 In turn, this is producing new business ideas and discoveries and contributing to Mizuho's growth.
-As of March 2022, employees participating in ERG activities number 3,000 in Japan and 4,000 worldwide.
+As of March 2023, employees participating in ERG activities number 3,700 in Japan.

 Below are some notable examples of the ERGs at Mizuho: